 Northumbria University is a UK leader in terms of environmental sustainability.
 The University's Northumberland Building was the first building in the UK to be fitted with building-integrated solar panels and City Campus East benefits from rain water collectors on the roof which are used to flush toilets within the building.

-The roof of Sport Central is currently being fitted with solar panels to help to generate electricity needed for the building.
+The roof of Sport Central is fitted with solar panels to help to generate electricity needed for the building.

 Sport Central is the University's £30 million facility for sports, research and teaching.
 It is fitted with a gym, multi-use sports halls, golf simulators, a 25-metre swimming pool, 40 metre sprint track, a climbing wall, teaching labs used in nutrition, sport and exercise science and a 3,000 seat arena which is home to the Newcastle Eagles basketball team.